-University-Liberal Arts Courses

-Program Fee: \$283.35 per credit Online Courses: \$188.90 per credit Student Activity Fee: \$6.70 per credit
+University-Liberal Arts Courses Program Fee: \$283.35 per credit Online Courses: \$188.90 per credit Student Activity Fee: \$6.65 per credit Material Fee: vary depending upon the course

 Additional Fees\

 Students are required to purchase their textbooks and may have to purchase miscellaneous items as well.
 For more information on book costs, contact the Nicolet Bookstore.